Sling TV vs. Hulu Live: Which is the Best Streaming Provider?

 Keep an eye on how much that customization will cost you and be careful not to chew up too much of your savings with add-ons.

 One more thing many readers ask as they compare Sling TV vs. Hulu is local channels.
-While we believe the best way to get local channels is with a digital antenna like the Mohu Leaf on Amazon, you can also get local channels on both Sling TV and Hulu Live.
+The best way to get local channels is with a digital antenna like the Mohu Leaf on Amazon.
+However, you can also get local channels on both Sling TV and Hulu Live.

 It’s easier to get local channels on Hulu, making it one of the better alternatives to Sling TV.
 Major networks ABC, CBS, FOX, and NBC are all included in Hulu Live.

 To watch local channels on Sling TV, you have to live in the right place.
 Even then, it’s only some of them.
 FOX and NBC are included with Sling Blue in some markets.